mwndl/mwndl/README.md

 ### 👋 Hello, I'm Marcos!

 I'm a fullstack developer focused on Java applications with Spring Boot on the backend and React or React Native on the frontend.
-Currently, I'm developing **FinApp**, a financial management app with collaborative investment goals.
+Currently, I'm developing FinApp, a financial management app with collaborative investment goals.

+You can check out my portfolio at [marcoswiendl.com](https://marcoswiendl.com).

 ---